python-bugzilla/python-bugzilla/man/bugzilla.rst

 ========

 -----------------------------------------------
-command-line interface to Bugzilla over XML-RPC
+command line tool for interacting with Bugzilla
 -----------------------------------------------

 :Manual section: 1